evakli11/Google-Store-Revenue-Prediction/README.md

 git clone CS539_ML to preferred directory

 ## Requirements
 Make sure that processed_train_df.csv and rnn_train.csv is in the same directory.
+The data can be found at https://drive.google.com/drive/folders/1CP4uT9kd24L2ACueXX4nvA7YnJDVVXc1

 ## Running Customer-Based Model (RNN - Weighted Classified Subnetwork for Regression)
 On bash, run python customer_based_model.py in the directory